envoyproxy/gateway/docs/design/watching.md

 ### sub

-Meanwhile, the translator and other interested components subscribe to it with `table.Thing.Subscribe` (or `table.Thing.SubscrubeSubset` if they only care about a few "Thing"s).
+Meanwhile, the translator and other interested components subscribe to it with `table.Thing.Subscribe` (or `table.Thing.SubscribeSubset` if they only care about a few "Thing"s).
 So the translator goroutine might look like:

    ```go
    func(ctx context.Context) error {